DSLean: A Framework for Type-Correct Interoperability Between Lean 4 and External DSLs: Case Studies

-This tactic works with Mathlib's \cite{Mathlib} definitions concerning ring and field algebra, using DSLean and auxiliary scripting to turn goals into an imperative script for Macaulay2 to compute.
-In addition to the equivalences below, it also translates finite fields, polynomial rings, and quotients of any of these.
-This vocabulary allows it to solve a broader range of problems than existing polynomial reasoning tactics such as \texttt{polyrith} \cite{Mathlib}, such as polynomials over quotient rings.
+This tactic works with Mathlib's definitions concerning ring and field algebra, using DSLean and auxiliary scripting to turn goals into an imperative script for Macaulay2 to compute.
+In addition to the equivalences below, DSLean facilitates translation of a variety of more complicated rings and expressions; this vocabulary allows \texttt{lean\_m2} to solve a broader range of problems than existing polynomial reasoning tactics such as \texttt{polyrith} \cite{Mathlib}, including polynomials over quotient rings.

-After translation back into Lean by similar methods, \texttt{lean\_m2} then suggests a concise proof based on the output, or reports if the goal is unsatisfiable.
+After translation back into Lean by similar methods, \texttt{lean\_m2} then synthesizes proof based on the output, or reports if the goal is unsatisfiable.

-The \texttt{lean\_m2} tactic was originally prototyped without using DSLean.
-After substituting DSLean in place of a large bespoke translation script, the number of lines of code in its implementation was decreased by a factor of 5, reducing .
+The \texttt{lean\_m2} tactic was originally prototyped without using DSLean. \footnote{The original version of the tactic is hosted at \url{https://github.com/riyazahuja/lean-m2}, and is not included in the supplementary material. } After substituting DSLean in place of a large bespoke translation script, the number of lines of code in its implementation was decreased by a factor of 5.